 - Fatty, oily, and fried foods

-Now that we know how to prevent heartburn and which heartburn-inducing foods to avoid, let’s talk about treating heartburn.
+Now that we know how to prevent acid reflux and which heartburn-inducing foods to avoid, let’s talk about treating heartburn.
 Because try as you might, there are certain times when acid reflux just sneaks up on you out of the blue!
-Try out some of these heartburn remedies to find the best one for you.
+Try out some of these natural antacids to find the best one for you.

 1. Aloe Vera Juice

 Just as aloe vera can provide a cooling effect on sunburns, it can also cool down acid reflux and provide heartburn relief.
-Aloe vera juice has been used in Europe for centuries as a remedy for heartburn!
+Aloe vera juice has been used in Europe for centuries as a natural antacid to get rid of heartburn!
 Make sure to find an aloe vera juice that is specifically labeled for internal use.

 2. Pineapple Juice

 Pineapple contains bromelain, an enzyme that helps control levels of hydrochloric acid in your stomach.
+This causes it to act as a natural antacid.
 Drink 4 ounces of pineapple juice after a meal to help reduce hyperacidity and heartburn.